SuperPWA/super-progressive-web-apps/readme.txt

 * New in version 1.2: Support for theme-color.
 * New in version 1.2: Now you can edit the Application Name and Application Short name.
 * New in version 1.2: Set the start page of your PWA.
 * New in version 1.2: Set AMP version of the start page.
-Supported plugins: AMP for WordPress, AMP for WP, Better AMP, AMP Supremacy, WP AMP
+Supported plugins: AMP for WordPress, AMP for WP, Better AMP, AMP Supremacy, WP AMP.

 **Features are we currently working on:**